 The audience is key.
-The graphic design elements will need to appeal to prospective consumers, to their needs when they engage with the design.
-All those components will give the graphic designer clues about what they should emphasise and how they should present each graphic element.
+The graphic design elements will need to appeal to prospective consumers’ needs when they engage with the design.
+All those components give the graphic designer clues about what they should emphasise and how they should present each visual element.

 When a graphic designer has a deeper understanding of their audience, they are better able to collaborate with their clients to create a unique design that effectively conveys their message to the target demographic.

 Graphic designers might use the responses to determine how certain design choices will affect their target audience.
 Think about the visual components and their impact on the audience to elicit the desired responses.

 The message must resonate with the receiver, while the emotional and behavioural implications of the visual elements should be made clear.
 The graphic designer’s understanding of the target demographic is crucial to determining the most effective organizational framework for the desired distribution medium.